 As I arrived at the location, everything was looking great.
 Puffy white clouds dotted a blue sky and I was there a couple of hours before sunset so I had plenty of time to rig up a fairly elaborate camera setup.
 The long-range weather forecast had been telling me that there were 10 days of rain on the way, and this was the last sunny day.
 Times like this are always a bit of a gamble.
 Sometimes the most dramatic images come right at the time when a new weather system is moving in, and I was hoping this would coincide with that evening’s sunset.

 Unfortunately, it wasn’t to be.
 Half an hour before golden hour began, high clouds moved in and pushed out all the perfect fluffy ones, leaving me perched on top of a rock looking out at a dreary grey evening.
 Skunked once again, I trudged back down to my car by the light of my headlamp and made the drive home.
 Another day was wasted and more mileage burned.

 Now some of you are probably looking at the header image and thinking “Yeah, yeah, Dan.
 Cry me a river.
 That’s still an awesome view and you have a job that many people would kill for.”

-After a string of failed photo missions it can hard to feel that creative fire inside you, but over the years I have developed a way to stoke those flames and I’m going to share it with you today.
+After a string of failed photo missions, it can be hard to feel that creative fire inside you, but over the years I have developed a way to stoke those flames and I’m going to share it with you today.
 Best of all, it doesn’t cost a penny!

 Stoking the Fire

-When feel as though I need to feel that creative fire again I can always find it again by making myself a good cup of coffee and taking a deep dive back into my archive on a rainy day.
-Eventually I’ll always find something worth pulling out and processing, and it never fails to stoke that fire and help me remember all the times when sod’s law and Mother Nature’s wrath were kept at bay.
+When I need to feel that creative fire again I can always find it by making myself a good cup of coffee and taking a deep dive back into my archive on a rainy day.
+Eventually, I’ll always find something worth pulling out and processing, and it never fails to stoke that fire and help me remember all the times when sod’s law and Mother Nature’s wrath were kept at bay.